robertofem/CycloneVSoC-examples/DE1-SoC/Baremetal/Build_baremetal_SD/README.md

 * Put the SD card in the board.
 * Set the MSEL switches:
 	* into MSEL[5:0]="000000" position when using u-boot so the FPGA can be configured from SD card.
-	* into MSEL[5:0]="110010" position when using preloader so the FPGA can be configured EQCP device or Quartus programmer.
+	* into MSEL[5:0]="110010" position when using only preloader so the FPGA can be configured EPCQ device or Quartus programmer.
+* Connect the board USB UART into the computer and Open a Serial Terminal session (using Putty or other program) at 115200bauds.
+* Switch on the board.